banyancomputer/banyan-cli/README.md

 ## What is Dataprep?
-Dataprep is a speedy tool for indexing, compressing, chunking, and encrypting / decrypting large files and directories into manageable and portable files that don't leak information about the original filesystem, plus a reconstruction manifest.
+Dataprep is a tool for indexing, compressing, chunking, and encrypting / decrypting large files and directories into manageable and portable files that don't leak information about the original filesystem, plus a reconstruction manifest.

 It takes in a path, and emits a directory full of encrypted 1GB-max chunk files for upload plus a manifest describing how to reconstruct the original filesystem.
 You'll want to package these into CAR files, compute a CommP, upload them to a few miners, and create storage deals for them. *We'll be adding this end-to-end functionality to this repository very soon.*